JasonSilvestri/JsxReactCoreWebApiDemo/README.md

-# Official JSX React Asp.NET Core Web API Demo Applicaton of the jSilvestri.com BETA v 2024 Web API Demo Collection
+# Official jSX React Asp.NET Core Web API Demo Project
+### jSilvestri.com BETA v 2025 Web API Demo Collection
 ### Phase 1

-The `JsxReactCoreWebApiDemo` application (i.e., _jSilvestri.com BETA v 2024 JSX React Asp.NET Core Web API Demo_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core Project, which accesses the `JsxWebApi` Web API, demonstrating the usage of Web APIs, JWT authentication, client-side and server-side frameworks for user authentication, using Blazor Technologies.
+The `JsxReactCoreWebApiDemo` application (i.e., _jSilvestri.com BETA v 2025 JSX React Asp.NET Core Web API Demo_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2025 Web API Demo Collections ASP.NET Core Project, which accesses the `JsxWebApi` Web API, demonstrating the usage of Web APIs, JWT authentication, client-side and server-side frameworks for user authentication, using Blazor Technologies.
 This project ensures consistency and simplifies the management of these resources.

  **⚠ Important:**
   This application is still In-Work and currently in Phase 1 of Development (e.g., _Basic MVP example_).
 Conversely, Phase 2 and beyond will have most (if not all) functionality fully integrated.
 Stay tuned!

 ## Overview

-The [jSilvestri.com BETA v 2024](https://www.jsilvestri.com/) mobile and web applications, developed for most smart phones, tablets and desktop computers, were created to showcase a wide range of skills to potential clients and employers, to support existing clients, while providing helpful information to fellow developers, demos for interview talks, access to resumes, etc.
+The [jSilvestri.com BETA v 2025](https://www.jsilvestri.com/) mobile and web applications, developed for most smart phones, tablets and desktop computers, were created to showcase a wide range of skills to potential clients and employers, to support existing clients, while providing helpful information to fellow developers, demos for interview talks, access to resumes, etc.

-The `JsxReactCoreWebApiDemo` application (i.e., _jSilvestri.com BETA v 2024 JSX React Asp.NET Core Web API Demo_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core Project, which accesses the `JsxWebApi` Web API, demonstrating the usage of Web APIs, JWT authentication, client-side and server-side frameworks for user authentication, using Blazor Technologies.
+The `JsxReactCoreWebApiDemo` application (i.e., _jSilvestri.com BETA v 2025 JSX React Asp.NET Core Web API Demo_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2025 Web API Demo Collections ASP.NET Core Project, which accesses the `JsxWebApi` Web API, demonstrating the usage of Web APIs, JWT authentication, client-side and server-side frameworks for user authentication, using Blazor Technologies.
 This project ensures consistency and simplifies the management of these resources.

 ## VS Project & Solution Structure

 **The solution includes the following projects:**

-- **[Official jSilvestri 2024 Web API Demo Collection Project](https://github.com/JasonSilvestri/jSilvestri2024WebApiDemoCollection)**: The main `jSilvestri2024WebApiDemoCollection` solution.
+- **[Official jSilvestri 2025 Web API Demo Collection Project](https://github.com/JasonSilvestri/jSilvestri2025WebApiDemoCollection)**: The main `jSilvestri2025WebApiDemoCollection` solution.
 This soluton includes all projects described below, but doesn't have any major function outside having a place where all projects can be consumed at once.
 In fact, all projects below were also designed to have their own, independent repositories, which can be downloaded and/or run alone (respectfully).

 **The Shared Projects:**